 Coming by bicycle

 The East Gate of the Garden, and the Administration buildings, are all very close to the National Cycle Network Route 75, a dedicated traffic-free cycle path.
-A limited amount of bicycle parking is available at both Gates; we will soon be upgrading and expanding our bike racks to make better provision for visiting cyclists.
+The City of Edinburgh Council has installed additional bicycle racks at the Garden entrances.
+The bicycle racks are located at Inverleith Row and Arboretum Place and are for use by visiting cyclists.